compasjs/compas/docs/features/background-jobs.md

 ### jobFileCleanup

 When you delete a file via `queries.fileDelete` the file is not removed from the underlying bucket.
 To do this `syncDeletedFiles` is necessary.
-This This job does that.
+This job does that.

 - In `queueWorkerRegisterCronJobs`:
   `{ name: "compas.file.cleanup", cronExpression: "0 2 * * *" }` to run this job
   daily at 2 AM.
 - In your handler object:
-  `{ "compas.file.cleanup": jobFileCleanup(minio, "bucketName"), }`
+  `{ "compas.file.cleanup": jobFileCleanup(s3Client, "bucketName"), }`

 ### jobFileGeneratePlaceholderImage